karsten-vermeulen-dev/Fifty-shades-of-RGBA/README.md

 ### Lesson 3 - Window to the 3D world

-_In this lesson, you will develop your first little graphics application by setting up SDL and a OpenGL rendering context_.
+_In this lesson, students will learn how to download and link the SDL library, which will aid them in creating and managing their application window.
+Students will add specific SDL code to their projects to create the main window as well as create the OpenGL rendering context.
+Finally, a main application loop will be added, wherein students will add some primitive OpenGL functions just to get a basic quad to render on screen_.

 ### Lesson 4 - Gimme some input